-If you are looking for a fun way to help your students choose an independent novel, consider setting them up on an online date with a book is one of the most engaging ways to help students find an independent novel.
-I use this activity as a way for students to choose a novel for independent reading time, but you could also use it as a way for students to choose a novel for a book report or other independent reading project.
+Sending students on an online date with a book is one of the most engaging ways to help students find an independent novel.
+I use this activity as a way for students to choose a novel for silent reading time, but you could also use it as a way for students to choose a novel for a book report or other independent reading project.
 Read below to see how I set this up in my classroom.

 First, you need to have access to enough books for each of your students.
 Try to select a group of appropriate books from different genres.
 Distribute the books to your students at random.